-The following reviews stem from a combination of some of the items we received during 2017 and others originally destined to be published in the physical magazine planned mid-2017 (please see news elsewhere regarding this)…
+The following reviews stem from a combination of some of the items we received during 2017 and others originally destined to be published in the physical magazine, which continues to be delayed due to a lack of time (please see news elsewhere regarding this)…

 PETER ABLINGER Augmented Study CD (Sacred Realism, USA, 2015)

 One lengthy composition spanning over an hour featuring 16 heavily processed violins stretched beyond all semblance of their original form to sound like a swarm of bees doing Metal Machine Music.
 It’s effective but I cannot help but feel it’d have been far more so if kept to about a third of the length.
 As usual with such music I don’t know what it’s trying to say that hasn’t perhaps already been said.
 According to the notes inside the cover, this version of a study originally made by Ablinger before was “never intended as a work to be performed live in concert.”
 A pity as I think it’s in precisely this realm it’d really come into its own.
 (RJ)

 AIDAN BAKER The Sea Swells a Bit CD (Ici D’Ailleurs, France, 2015)

 Four lengthy neo-ambient pieces form this album and surprisingly, at least going by the few Aidan Baker releases I have, take us into the territory between coffee shop muzak and that tailored for hipster bars., The hints of menace have gone, unfortunately.
 The sea should have swelled enough to wash this one away, methinks.
 (RJ)

 BANABILA & MACHINEFABRIEK Error Log CD (Tapu, NL, 2015)